-We engage with suppliers that source from countries affected by conflict.
+Electrolux has engaged with suppliers that source from countries affected by conflicts.
 Our approach is based on the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas, and is embedded in our policies and activities.
 In line with this guidance, Electrolux is tracking country of origin for specific critical minerals throughout its supply chain.
 This approach also agrees with the US legislation on Conflict Minerals.
 Electrolux has joined the Conflict-Free Sourcing Initiative (CFSI), allowing us to influence actors in the supply chains beyond tier-one suppliers.